jnozzi/cocoadev.com/markdown/NSBezierPathcombinatorics.md

-General/NSBezierPath is cool and all, but one key set of features are lacking, compared to, say, regions, in General/QuickDraw.
+NSBezierPath is cool and all, but one key set of features are lacking, compared to, say, regions, in QuickDraw.
 For CLOSED shapes, it would be great to be able to quickly form the union, intersection, difference and XOR of any two paths, forming a new path.
 This would be incredibly powerful for graphics apps.
 You might suggest simply painting one path on top of another but that only works for solid fills.
 If you want to outline the result you're stuck.
-Putting multiple closed paths inside a single General/NSBezierpath works for some simple shapes, but not in the general case.
+Putting multiple closed paths inside a single NSBezierpath works for some simple shapes, but not in the general case.

 If anyone has code (or wants to work on this with me) and release it into the public domain, please speak up!